Boris Shturmer: Prime minister

 From then everything went down, according to Alexei Khvostov.
-For War Minister Alexei Polivanov - who both had to leave politics in March 1916 - it was the beginning of the end.
+For War Minister Alexei Polivanov – who both had to leave politics in March 1916 – it was the beginning of the end.
 Stürmer took over the Ministry of Interior.
 After he was simultaneously acting as Minister of the Interior and Minister of Foreign Affairs, he was regarded by Rodzianko as a "dictator with full powers".
 Under his administration, the country suffered drastic inflation and a transportation breakdown, which led to severe food shortages.
 Russia's economy, which had been growing until the beginning of the Great War, was now declining at a very rapid rate.
 Stürmer was inclined to peace negotiations but his appointment was received with consternation, as an open affront to the whole nation.
-In June the Tsar had to decide on the question of Polish autonomy.
+In June the tsar had to decide on the question of Polish autonomy, already academic given that Poland had been occupied by the Germans the previous year.
 Stürmer and most of his colleagues were more hostile to the idea than ever.

-The Minister of Foreign Affairs Sergey Sazonov, who had pleaded for an independent and autonomous Congress Poland, was replaced on 23 July. ("Sturmer is secretly carrying on a very active campaign against him.")
+The Minister of Foreign Affairs Sergey Sazonov, who had pleaded for an independent and autonomous Congress Poland, was replaced on 23 July ("Sturmer is secretly carrying on a very active campaign against him").
 They disagreed on too many questions.
-"After Sazonov's dismissal Stürmer took the portfolio of Foreign Affairs; the Emperor had ordered him to conduct the foreign policy of the Empire on the same principles as before, i.e., in the closest co-operation with the Allied Governments.
+"After Sazonov's dismissal Stürmer took the portfolio of Foreign Affairs; the emperor had ordered him to conduct the foreign policy of the Empire on the same principles as before, i.e., in the closest co-operation with the Allied Governments.
 His activities in this department resulted in the premature declaration of war by Romania, so disastrous for that country and for Russia."